 Delivering City services and determining your property tax bill

-When all the property tax inputs are known, your property tax bill is mailed in May
+When all property tax inputs are known, your bill is mailed in May

 During budget deliberations and at different times of the year you may hear about changes to the tax rate.
 It’s important to remember this is only one input of the calculation that will determine your property tax bill.
-After all inputs are determined, your property tax bill is calculated and mailed out at the end of May each year.
+After all inputs are determined, your property tax bill is calculated and mailed out in May each year.

 There are three main inputs required, and they are: